Muxzi12/Repo/README.md

 Base Set Unlimited

-Base Set Unlimited is an on-chain collectible trading protocol built on Solana that allows users to trade tokenized collectible markets using real-world trading card prices as oracle data.
+Base Set Unlimited is an on-chain collectible trading protocol built on Robinhood that allows users to trade tokenized collectible markets using real-world trading card prices as oracle data.

 Markets are powered by live pricing feeds aggregated from PriceCharting and reflected directly into on-chain spot markets.